bazbloke/SHA1CertChecker/Readme.md

 An Azure Function designed to operate the analysis at cloud scale.

 ## SHA1CertChecker.Cmd
-A commad-line tool to automate the certificate analysis process.
-Suported verbs allow for the submission of data to work function pool and local analysis of a set of certificates.
+A command-line tool to automate the certificate analysis process.
+Supported verbs allow for the submission of certificate data to the function worker pool and local analysis of a set of certificates.

 ## Example Commands
 ```